NegInfinity/ed-galaxy-db-tool/README.md

 ## License

-Because the vast majority of code is LLM-generated, the license is CC0, public domain.
+Because the vast majority of code is LLM-generated, the license is Unlicense or, public domain.

 ## Requirements